Kernel staff win General Excellence, individual awards at KPA convention

 The Kentucky Kernel staff added to their award-winning history Friday night, receiving multiple awards at the 151st annual convention of the Kentucky Press Association.

-The Kernel staff received the top honor among collegiate papers, first place in the General Excellence category.
+The Kernel staff received the top honor among collegiate papers, first place in the General Excellence category, for the second year in a row.

 Individual staff members were awarded for their work in news, sports, photo and opinion.